TRAVEL INFO FOR ALL

 Laos Bank International ATM Transactions, Limits and Fees

-*Transaction limits and fees: ANZL allows up to 2 million kip ($250) per transaction with a 40,000 kip ($5) fee and an 8 million kip daily maximum.
-BCEL and PSV offer 1 million kip per transaction for a 20,000 kip fee; up to 2 million per day.
-JDB charges 30,000 kip per 1 million kip ($125) transaction, with a 4 million kip per day international card maximum.
+*Transaction limits and fees: BCEL now offers 1.5 million kips for 20,000, LDB and PSV offer 1 million kip at 20,000 kip per transaction; PSV allows 5 million per day; JDB charges 30,000 kip per 1 million kip transaction, with a 4 or 5 million kip per day maximum depending on card issuer.

 Note that your own bank or card issuer may charge extra for foreign transactions too.
 Check before you leave home to get the best ATM card for use abroad.
-Some overseas banks refund local bank ATM charges.
+Some overseas banks refund the Lao bank ATM charges.

-When attempting to withdraw money from an overseas ATM, it's always advisable to get a printed receipt for transactions and contact your own bank promptly if you have a problem.
-If no receipt is forthcoming or your card is retained in the ATM, make a note of the time and date and ATM location.
-In the event of non-payment or a retained card, call the bank immediately.
-A phone number should in the ATM booth.
+When attempting to withdraw money from an overseas ATM, always get a printed receipt for transactions and contact your own bank promptly if you have a problem.
+If no receipt is given or your card is retained in the dispenser, make a note of the time and date and teller location.
+In the event of non-payment or a retained card, call the Lao bank immediately using the phone number displayed at the ATM.

 THAI BAHT TIP: A few 1000 baht notes ($30 value) are very easy to carry or conceal.
 Before crossing the Friendship Bridge into Lao, get some baht from an ATM in Nongkhai (outside banks and convenience stores or at the Friendship Bridge itself, where the ATMs are near Thai Exit Immigration.
 Baht are readily accepted for purchases in Lao and may be less confusing for tourists than kips which are available from ATMs on the Lao side of the bridge; also on the main routes into Vientiane itself.
 Note that not all banks can accept foreign cards.